SpringRoll/SpringRoll/src/accessibility/SpeechSynth/README.md

 # SpeechSynth
+## Note: This class uses experimental browser features and might not be consistent across all browsers.

 SpeechSynth is a Class to make it easy to generate voice for text for when you don't already have voice files to accompany the text.